CUSTARD PIE 2

 Strain the scalded milk through a sieve to another container or bowl.
 Pour the scalded milk slowly to the egg mixture at the same time blending the eggs in the mixer.

-Brush the pastry that you molded in the pie pan with egg whites.
+Brush the bottom of the molded pastry in the pie pan with egg whites.
 Pour the custard mixture.
 Bake in the preheated 350 F degrees oven for 45 minutes or until golden brown.
 Let cool before slicing.

 * Serves 8